Marginalia

 }

-Why section-aware: retrieval can distinguish abstract claims (high confidence) from discussion speculation.
-"What's the methodology?" preferentially retrieves methods chunks.
+Section metadata lets retrieval distinguish abstract claims from discussion speculation.
+Methodology questions can preferentially retrieve methods chunks.
 Sentences at chunk boundaries appear in both chunks.

 Unified Extraction

-Previously 8 separate Claude calls per source.
-Now one Haiku call returns everything: summary, thesis, methodology, key results, limitations, claims, and concepts.
+Previously 8 Claude calls per source.
+Now one Haiku call returns summary, thesis, methodology, key results, limitations, claims, and concepts.
 Same quality, ~8x fewer API calls.

 # One call, all structured data